 What Happens During Alcohol Abuse Counseling?

-Alcohol abuse counseling sessions can happen in a one-to-one therapy or group therapy setting.
-But in both cases, it will involve you opening up about your alcohol addiction in a safe environment.
-It may involve talking about difficult or painful issues in your life that led to alcohol abuse, which can be an uncomfortable process.
+Alcohol abuse counseling sessions can happen in a one-to-one or group therapy setting.
+Both cases will involve you opening up about your alcohol addiction in a safe environment.
+It may involve discussing difficult or painful issues in your life that led to alcohol abuse, which can be an uncomfortable process.
 But finding the underlying problems that may be fueling your addiction is an important part of recovery.
-As you discuss your issues with a counselor, they will use various scientifically-based therapies to help you overcome your challenges.
+As you discuss your issues with a counselor, they will use various evidence-based therapies to help you overcome your challenges.
 These therapies include:

-Learn More About Alcohol Abuse Counseling at Right Step
+Alcohol Abuse Counseling at The Right Step Hill Country